Moonlighting (TV series): Ratings and decline

 Moonlighting was a hit with TV audiences and with critics and industry insiders, with 16 Emmy nominations for the second season, in which Moonlighting tied for 20th place in the Nielsen ratings.
 In season three, the show peaked at 9th, then dropped off slightly to tie for 12th in the fourth season.
 By the end of the final season, the show was 49th in the ratings.

 The show's ratings decline is popularly attributed to episode 14 of season three, "I Am Curious...
 Maddie", which had Maddie and David consummate their relationship after two and a half years of romantic tension.
 In commentaries on the third-season DVD set, Caron disputed that the event led to the show's decline, but that a number of other factors led to the series' decline and eventual cancellation.
 In the fourth season, Willis and Shepherd had scant screen time together.
 Jay Daniel explained that:

 We had to do episodes where there was no Cybill.
 She was off having twins.
 Her scenes were shot early, early on and then you had to integrate them with scenes shot weeks later.
 You were locked into what those scenes were because of what had already been shot with Cybill.

 Bruce Willis was filming Die Hard during this period.
 When the film became a blockbuster, a film career beckoned and his desire to continue in a weekly series waned.
 In a series that depended on the chemistry between the two main stars, not having them together for the bulk of the fourth season hurt the ratings.

 The series lost Glenn Gordon Caron as executive producer and head writer when he left the show over difficulties with the production:

 I don't think Cybill understood how hard the workload was going to be.
 A situation arose with her, and at a certain point it became clear that… umm… suffice it to say I wasn't there for the last year and a half.

 Shepherd recalled Caron left the show stating that it was either him or her, and he did not think the network would choose him.

 When Maddie returned to Los Angeles near the end of the fourth season, the writers tried to recreate the tension between Maddie and David by having Maddie spontaneously marry a man named Walter Bishop (Dennis Dugan) within a few hours of meeting him on the train back to Los Angeles.
 When Shepherd read the script, she strongly voiced her objection that her character would not do such a thing, but was overruled.
 The move failed to rekindle the sparks between the main characters or capture the interest of the audience, which led to an even further ratings decline.

+Others have suggested that the show lost its balance: in the first two seasons breaking the fourth wall was rare and solving cases was front and centre, but over time things became more based on unrealistic elements and relationships.